HirbodBehnam/RedditDownloaderBot/README.md

 * Download and send photos in `i.redd.it`
 * Download and send GIFs
 * Download videos on `v.redd.it` and merge the audio with them using [FFmpeg](https://www.ffmpeg.org/)
+* Donwload galleries (Not well tested, also max file size is 10 MB)
-* Choose the quality of photos or videos
+* Choose the quality of photos or videos (Except galleries)
 ## What this bot can't do?
 * Upload files that are larger than 50MB
 * Download any videos or photos that are not hosted on `x.redd.it` (for example youtube)